mlabouardy/es6-features/SCOPES_CLOSURES.md

 ## Closures

-function which remembers its scope
+function which remembers its scope even

+its a way to make private variables (module pattern)